Nashville-Public-Library/talklib/README.md

 ## Requirements

 ### -[Python](https://www.python.org/downloads/)
-This has only been fully tested for Python 3.10
+Use Python 3.10 or higher

 ### -[FFmpeg](https://www.ffmpeg.org/download.html#build-windows)
 You need Windows binaries for both FFmpeg & FFprobe installed on the PC and added to the PATH: